Religious Studies

 Valuing individuals, celebrating differences.

 Religious Studies contributes dynamically to children and young people’s education in schools by provoking challenging questions.
 Students are given the opportunity to study both philosophical and ethical issues.
 For example, students have the opportunity to explore arguments for God’s existence, about meaning and purpose in life, ultimate reality, issues of right and wrong, what it means to be human and whether the right of religious freedom is compatible to modern laws.
-Students also explore the opportunities, challenges and issues for religious believers in the twenty first century.
+Students also explore the opportunities, challenges, and issues for religious believers in the twenty first century.

 Embedding Literacy

 Communicating opinions and developing arguments are key areas within our curriculum.
 As a result, we strive to develop student’s verbal and written communication and ability to read around the subject in order to validate their arguments or findings.
 Students are given a variety of opportunities to practice and display their literacy skills throughout each year.
+The department are employing oracy slides within lessons to support students in discussion.

-For example in Year 7 students complete an extended piece of writing where they keep a journal for the first unit.
-All end of unit assessments are in preparation for the GCSE examination.
+All end of unit assessments is in preparation for the GCSE examination.
 Students plan for the assessment during the lesson before and homework tasks support this.
 Assessments take place in class to encourage independent work, under time restraints in preparation for exam experience.
 Students are taught scaffolding and modelling techniques that are used throughout both key stages to enable students to improve and embed their techniques over time.
-These include Point, Explanation and Example (P.E.E), Teaching, Explanation, Analysis or Application (T.E.A.) and WIRED writing frames.
-The WIRED writing frame is to support an extended piece of writing which encourages a discussion and evaluation of the topic provided.
-We also ask students to produce a formal piece of writing in the form of a letter to the Headteacher.
+These include Point, Explanation and Example (P.E. and P.E.E), Teaching, Explanation and PEEA writing frames.
+The PEEA (Point, Evidence, Explanation, Appraisal).
+This is a strong/ weak argument because..) writing frame is to support an extended piece of writing which encourages a discussion and evaluation of the topic provided.

 Encouraging independence